Caregiving: Using Disposable Gloves

 Disposable gloves may be made from latex (rubber) or vinyl.
 If you or the person you're caring for is allergic to latex, be sure to use vinyl or non-latex gloves.

-Putting on disposable gloves
+Putting on and taking off disposable gloves

 Be sure the gloves are the right size.
 They should fit close but should not be too tight.
 If the gloves are too big, they can slip or make it harder to grip things.
 If they're too small, they won't feel comfortable and they can tear.